How do overdrafts and bounced checks happen?

 Other options you might want to consider are individualized counseling or financial education.
 These options may help you more effectively manage your personal finances.
 There are a number of online resources that may be helpful including:

 Your financial well-being is important to us.
-If you would like more information on applying for a line of credit, starting a savings program, setting up linked accounts or managing your money, please call us at 1-877-367-5371 .
+If you would like more information on applying for a line of credit, starting a savings program or setting up linked accounts, please call us at 1-877-367-5371 .

 If you prefer not to be contacted anymore regarding your overdraft alternatives, please call the above number.